wlonk/arcadia/arcadia.md

 At the end of every scene, hold a gossip session.
 Go around the table, and each player reads off their three social role bullet points.
-For each point that the table agrees they did, they get one token.
+For each point that the table agrees they did, they get one role token.
 The player in the spotlight _cannot_ voice their opinion or suggest what they did that they think earns them a point unless everyone else at the table draws a blank and cannot decide one way or another.
 Everyone else, however, absolutely should discuss the spotlight character's behavior in as animated a fashion as they like!

 Then, the spotlight character tells the group whether they pursued either of their desires.
 For each one they pursued, they get a passion token.
 What's